failgood/failgood/docs/gradle.md

   5 passing (1.3s)
 ```

-just specify the test path like it is printed by the great gradle test logger plugin.
+just specify the test path like it is printed by the great com.adarshr.test-logger plugin.

 This also works for single tests: